searxng/searxng/docs/dev/contribution_guide.rst

 feedback to reconsider the disrespect to its customers (e.g. ``GET`` vs ``POST`` requests in various browsers).

-Remember the other prime directive of searx is to be hackable, so if the above privacy concerns do not fancy you, simply fork it.
+Remember the other prime directive of SearXNG is to be hackable, so if the above privacy concerns do not fancy you, simply fork it.

   *Happy hacking.*